LifelikeDev/Cinema-Seat-Booker/README.md

 for each movie.

-The app was built with HTML, CSS & JavaScript.
+The app was built with HTML, CSS & JavaScript following a tutorial by Brad Traversy